TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 ## Configuring IdentityServer to perform authorization

-To perform authorization with IdentityServer, its authorization middleware must be added to the web application\'s HTTP request pipeline.
-The middleware is added in the ConfigureAuth method in the web application\'s Startup class, which is invoked from the Configure method, and is demonstrated in the following code example from the eShopOnContainers reference application:
+To perform authorization with IdentityServer, its authorization middleware must be added to the web application's HTTP request pipeline.
+The middleware is added in the ConfigureAuth method in the web application's Startup class, which is invoked from the Configure method, and is demonstrated in the following code example from the eShopOnContainers reference application: